cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 - Without `--external-cluster`: Use this option to create a publication in the `<LOCAL_CLUSTER>` PostgreSQL `Cluster` (by default, the `app` database).

+!!!
+Warning
+    When connecting to an external cluster, ensure that the specified user has sufficient permissions to execute the `CREATE PUBLICATION` command.

 You have several options, similar to the [`CREATE PUBLICATION`](https://www.postgresql.org/docs/current/sql-createpublication.html) command, to define the group of tables to replicate.
 Notable options include: